Menu Close

 soldiers walking through a poppy field

 One of the last people you would want to be abusing heavy drugs would be someone defending our nation.
 Yet it’s become apparent that not only are many members of the US military abusing drugs, they’re abusing heroin.
-A fair amount of evidence points toward this being true.heroin in the military First we’ll hear from a former Navy sailor about how he abused heroin for a year before being turned in.
+A fair amount of evidence points toward this being true.
+First we’ll hear from a former Navy sailor about how he abused heroin for a year before being turned in.
 He remains unnamed for protection, but his story sheds a bright light on what could be a major problem not just for the Navy but for the entire American military.
 Then we’ll turn our attention to a broader look at drugs in the military, and how the abuse rate is higher for vets then citizens.
 We will conclude with how the path from prescription drugs to heroin is all too often taken.
 Please do not let anything you are about to read lessen your respect for our troops.
 These are our modern heroes, the ones who fight for a country that has given us the lives we all live.
 Please realize that nobody is immune to the spreading disease of drug addiction, and realize that we currently are in the middle of a nationwide heroin epidemic.
 And if you do hold drug addicts in low regard, then perhaps the following will help to show you how addiction may start with a choice, but can easily become a disease.

 Former Sailor’s Heroin Tale